zen-juen/AutoCalendar/README.md

 Check out [AutoRemind](https://github.com/zen-juen/AutoRemind) too!

 ## Code Structure

+- **Schedule Participants**: `autoallocate()`
+  - Parses a doodle poll spreadsheet and automatically allocates participants to an available slot (Useful if participants are told to choose as many available slots as they can)

 - **Access Google API**: `setup_oauth()`
   - Sets up OAuth 2.0
   - You would need a `client_secret.json` file: you can do this by going to https://console.developers.google.com/apis/credentials.
 Click on the 'credentials' tab and then download the client secret file.